nfedyashev/retryable/README.md

 Sleeping
 --------
-By default Retryable waits for one second between retries.
+By default, Retryable waits for one second between retries.
 You can change this and even provide your own exponential backoff scheme.

 ```ruby
 Retryable.retryable(sleep: 0) { }                     # don't pause at all between retries